kundudeb/kundudeb.github.io/index.md

 My research interests include Diophantine equations, Iwasawa theory, and Beyond Endoscopy.

-For my PhD thesis, my focus is to understand growth patterns of fine Selmer groups in infinite towers of number fields.
+For my PhD thesis, I studied growth patterns of fine Selmer groups in infinite towers of number fields.
-In the process, I have been able to provide non-trivial evidence for Coates-Sujatha Conjecture A. I have worked on questions in non-commutative Iwasawa theory and have provided evidence for Coates-Sujatha pseudo-nullity conjecture.
+In the process, I provided non-trivial evidence for Coates-Sujatha Conjecture A. I have also worked on questions in non-commutative Iwasawa theory and have provided evidence for Coates-Sujatha pseudo-nullity conjecture.

 Recently, I have started studying questions which lie at the intersection of Iwasawa theory and arithmetic statistics.
-In particular, I would like to understand the average behaviour of the Iwasawa invariants for class groups and Selmer groups of elliptic curves.
+In particular, a long-term goal is to understand the average behaviour of the Iwasawa invariants for class groups and Selmer groups of elliptic curves.

 I am also interested in Langlands' Functoriality Conjecture and related problems in the Langlands program like the Langlands' Beyond Endoscopy idea.